 Sonia Fodale started practising in 1995 and joined Rapisardi Intellectual Property in 2002 as an in-house trademark consultant.
-She graduated in law from the Università Cattolica del Sacro Cuore of Milan and is a qualified trademark attorney in Italy, as well as a professional representative before the Office of Harmonisation for the Internal Market.
+She graduated in law from the Università Cattolica del Sacro Cuore of Milan and is a qualified trademark attorney in Italy, as well as a professional representative before the Office for Harmonisation in the Internal Market.